 Where to Dine

-Whether you’re an avid skier ready to traverse a black diamond run, on the lookout for the next great indie film or hungry for innovative cuisine in a setting that is Oscar-worthy, Park City offers it all with snowcapped mountains and a green-friendly attitude.
+Whether you’re an avid skier ready to traverse a black diamond run, on the lookout for the next great indie film or hungry for innovative cuisine in an Oscar-worthy setting, Park City offers it all with snowcapped mountains and a green-friendly attitude.

 Take advantage of Park City Transit, a free bus system fueled by biodiesel that runs daily from 6:10am until 2:10am.